 This is not for the normal reasons, though, as the games also feature the BOBs, which are human colonists "Born On Board".
 They're technically on your side, but they can be killed either by enemy or friendly fire (in fact, since they tend to get in your way, it can be hard to avoid it).
 Later on, there are "Android BOBs" that look almost like the regular ones, but are trying to kill you (they'll run up to you yelling something like "Frog blast the vent core!" and explode).

 Mass Effect: The Geth, an entire race of these.
-The sequel adds a series of cheap, mass-produced robotic security troops (called "Mechs" in-universe, natch), that are roughly on-par with an Imperial Stormtrooper in terms of intelligence and accuracy, though Imperial Stormtroopers never had robotic dogs and giant missile-firing robots backing them up.
-Unlike the Geth the Mechs do not use true AI, and may even be more in-line with the trope's definition as they do not think for themselves and lack any self-preservation.
-They're also are surprisingly resilient - blowing off a limb only slows them down, doesn't stop them (they actually have a taser-like device on their non-gun arm.
+The sequel adds a series of cheap, mass-produced robotic security troops (called "Mechs" in-universe, natch), that are roughly on-par with a B1 Battle Droid in terms of intelligence and accuracy, though the Battle Droids never had robotic dogs and giant missile-firing robots backing them up.
+Unlike the geth the mechs do not use true AI, and may even be more in-line with the trope's definition as they do not think for themselves and lack any self-preservation.
+They're also are surprisingly resilient - blowing off a limb only slows them down, doesn't stop them (they actually have a taser-like device on their non-gun arm).
 Even if you take off its legs it'll still crawl towards you with the intent to self-destruct in your face.
 Usually encountered in hordes.